Custom Item Textures¶

 /assets/minecraft/optifine/cit/**/*.properties

-For each item to override with a custom texture, create a .properties
+For each item to override with a custom texture, create a .properties file in the /assets/minecraft/optifine/cit/ folder of the resource pack.

-Properties files can be organized into subfolders of any depth, as long as everything is within the top-level optifine/cit
+Properties files can be organized into subfolders of any depth, as long as everything is within the top-level optifine/cit folder.

 Each properties file specifies:

-A list of matching item IDs or names.
+A list of matching items.

 A replacement texture or model.